mgadi/naemonbox/doc/nagvis/index.rst

 Role Management :
 =========

-Signed different roles define the actions that the user is able to perform .
+Asigned different roles what the user is able to perform .
 Permissions are hard-coded into Nagvis .

 In the Personal menu / Manage Roles menu, we can: